Irina Lăzăreanu: Modeling career

 In March 2007, Lăzăreanu was chosen by Kate Moss as the model for her new Topshop clothing range.

-Since then, Lăzăreanu has become an increasingly popular fashion model even breaking the record for most runway work in one season.

-She has shot campaigns for many designers and brands, including Chanel (which she served as a brand ambassador for), Balenciaga, Alexander McQueen, Anna Sui, Lanvin, Versace, The Kooples, Sonia Rykel, Gap and many more.
+She has shot campaigns for many designers and brands, including Chanel (which she served as a brand ambassador for), Balenciaga, Alexander McQueen, Anna Sui, Lanvin, Versace, The Kooples, Gap and many more.
 She is affiliated with the modeling agencies The Society Management in New York City, Elite Model Management in Paris, Why Not Models in Milan, and Select Model Management in London.

-She has appeared covers of magazines such as Italian Vogue, W Magazine, Harpers Bazaar, Elle, Marie Claire and Nylon.
+She has appeared covers of magazines such as W, Harpers Bazaar, Elle, Marie Claire and Nylon.

 Lăzăreanu is also a designer with a successful fashion line in Japan in 2010, and a capsule collection for the Simons department store in Canada in 2015.
 Both lines sold out within weeks.

 Having styled many of the shoots she modeled at, since 2018 she has concentrated on styling campaigns and been guest Art Director for several publications.
 Nowadays she focuses on styling and on her philanthropic work as co-creator of the charity No More Plastic, which is dedicated to reducing the harmful effects of plastic pollution.